Shine FM

 By Eman yonah oruk

-Despite multiple petitions and engagements with top government officials—including the Ministry of Public Service, the Prime Minister, and the Speaker of Parliament—the union reports that no meaningful progress has been made.
+Despite multiple petitions and engagements with senior government officials—including the Ministry of Public Service, the Prime Minister, and the Speaker of Parliament—the union reports that no meaningful progress has been made.
 “All options have been exhausted,” the notice reads, “and industrial action remains the only viable path to communicate our demands.”

 ULGWU is urging Parliament and Cabinet to intervene decisively.
-“Local government workers are the implementers of the government’s manifesto,” the union emphasized, calling on lawmakers to use their budgetary powers to ensure fair compensation for all.
+“Local government workers are the implementers of the government’s manifesto,” the union emphasised, calling on lawmakers to use their budgetary powers to ensure fair compensation for all.